nahieluniversal/opforjellyfin_nix/README.md

 # opforjellyfin_flake
-A simple flake for opforjellyfin.
+A simple package file for opforjellyfin.

 I created this for personal use, feel free to use it